davidvenglish/fretboard/README.md

 # Fretboard Memorization Game 🎸

-A terminal-based game for learning the notes on a guitar fretboard.
-Built with Python, no dependencies required.
+A terminal-based game for learning the notes on a guitar fretboard, built with python.

 ## How It Works